SuPythony/MessyMatters/README.md

 ## Assumptions

 1. If the user has cancelled a meal, to re-register at a different mess, they have to uncancel and then change the mess.
-2. All mess registration and mess change actions have a deadline of 4 days prior, and all cancellation and uncancellation actions have a deadline of 2 days prior.
-3. The user needs to be connected to the campus network.
+2. The user needs to be connected to the campus network.